 Duration: 1.5 hours

 A conversation led by an Exodus staff member on the process of U.S. immigration and our shared Biblical values of caring for the stranger among us.
 After an educational time, small groups explore how faith informs our response to welcoming the stranger.
 This is an excellent program for local churches to sponsor together.
-Email jody.may@exodusworldservice.org for more information.
+For more information, please contact us.

 Updates on Refugee Resettlement